ITV/quartz4s/docs/README.md

 #### Components for responding to scheduled messages:
 * a job factory which is triggered by quartz when a scheduled task occurs and creates messages to put on the queue
 * a `JobDecoder[A]` which decodes the incoming message data map into an `A`
-* the decoded message is put onto the provided `fs2.concurrent.Queue`
+* the decoded message is put onto the provided `cats.effect.std.Queue`

 ## Usage: